a-r-m-i-n/min/Documentation/Configuration.rst

    Description
       Allows to protect whitespace sensitive code from being touched, by using regular expressions.
       By default ``textarea`` and ``pre`` tags are protected.

-.. _oneLineMode:

-oneLineMode
-"""""""""""
-.. container:: table-row

-   Property
-      oneLineMode
-   Data type
-      bool
-   Default
-      1
-   Description
-      By default, TYPO3 outputs the sections (head, body) of HTML pages to separated lines (``"\n"``) in source.
-      With this option enabled, **all line-breaks** (except for protected code) will be removed, in HTML source.